Lake Bell: Writer and director

 Bell made her writing and directing feature film debut at the 2013 Sundance Film Festival with In a World.... which she wrote and directed and in which she starred.
 She describes the film as "a comedy about a female voice-over artist and family dysfunction and relationships.
 I’m obsessed with the voice-over world, so it makes sense for me."
 The film was picked up by Roadside Attractions and Sony.

 In February 2014 she said her next project would be What's the Point?
 (And Other Fair Questions About Marriage), a film she would write and direct, which was eventually renamed I Do...
 Until I Don't and released in 2017 to mixed reviews.

 Bell also has a number of television directing credits, including two 2017 episodes of the Hulu comedy-drama series Casual, two 2019 episodes of the ABC sitcom Bless This Mess (a show in which she co-created and starred), and two episodes of the 2022 Hulu biographical miniseries Pam & Tommy.

+April 2026, Bell signed with Gersh for representation.